slack-samples/deno-incident-management/README.md

 ### Atlassian and Zoom Access Tokens

-To run this application, access tokens are required in order to make calls to the Atlassian and Zoom APIs.
+To run this application, **access tokens are required in order to make calls to the Atlassian and Zoom APIs**.

 `ZOOM_JWT_TOKEN` can be attained from the
 [Zoom Developer Site](https://developers.zoom.us/) and many of the Atlassian